Data Center Fire Suppression

 - Simpler piping than Inergen systems

 This type of clean agent is harmless to electronic equipment and safe to use in occupied areas.
-The agent is a non-toxic gas comprised of 52 percent nitrogen, 40 percent argon, and 8 percent carbon dioxide.
+The agent is a non-toxic gas comprised of 52% nitrogen, 40% argon, and 8% carbon dioxide.
 It works by lowering the oxygen level in the room so combustion isn’t possible, while still leaving enough air for people to breathe.
 The discharge process takes about 60 seconds, making Inergen the slowest-acting clean agent.

 As a licensed fire suppression system provider and installer, you can count on State Systems for all your fire protection needs.
 Here are the services we provide that relate to fire suppression systems: